How to Install Drupal 8?

 Step 9: Click Save and Continue and select Standard Installation on the next screen.
 Click Save and Continue again.

-Step 10: If you arrive at such a screen, click ‘Continue Anyway’ link at the page’s bottom.
+Step 10: If you arrive at such a screen, click the ‘Continue Anyway’ link at the page’s bottom.

 Step 11: Enter the database name, username, and password.
 The username and password can be found on the MAMP landing page under the MySQL section.
 Click Save and Continue.